devopness/devopness/docs/README.md

 ## Mentioning Other Posts

-You can reference other documentation pages using the markdown reference link syntax: `[id]`.
-By default, the id is the "file path (including folders, without the extension)", e.g. `/docs/pipelines/run-pipeline.md` becomes `pipelines/run-pipeline`.
+You can reference other documentation pages using the markdown reference link syntax: `[/docs/<id>]`.
+By default, the `id` is the "file path (including folders, without the extension)", e.g. `/docs/pipelines/run-pipeline.md` becomes `[/docs/pipelines/run-pipeline]`.

+The `/docs/` prefix is required to differentiate between internal links and external links.

 See [Docusaurus Content Docs Plugin documentation](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter) for more details on finding the id of a documentation page.